redhat-developer/vscode-java/CONTRIBUTING.md

 - The extension will open a socket on port 3333 and will wait for the JDT language server to connect
 - In Eclipse, run the JDT language server as an Eclipse application.
    - Create a debug configuration of type _Eclipse Application_.
-   - In the main tab of the debug configuration select `Run a Product` instread of `Run an Application`.
+   - In the main tab of the debug configuration select `Run a Product` instead of `Run an Application`.
    - Set the product to `org.eclipse.jdt.ls.core.product`.
    - In the Environment tab, define a variable `CLIENT_PORT` with value `3333`.
    - If your workspace contains 'org.eclipse.jdt.ui', use the Plug-Ins tab in the debug configuration to exclude the plug-in.
 The presence of 'org.eclipse.jdt.ui' will cause the language server to hang.